The Option Period Explained—The Buyer’s Reality Check Series

 • Drainage and water management

-These areas deserve closer attention because they affect safety, functionality, and long-term ownership costs.
+These areas deserve closer attention because they can affect safety, daily function, insurability, maintenance planning, and the long-term cost of owning the home.

 Why Structure Matters in This Phase